Introduction#

 In this case our golden model was the C

-found in the appendix of the RFC7693
+implementation of BLAKE2 found in the appendix of the RFC7693 specification.

 For more instructions on running the test bench see the README .